JeremyMColegrove/synapse-releases/README.md

-# Synapse v1.0.0 - Initial Release
+# Synapse

-**Release Date:** November 22, 2025

-We're thrilled to announce the first official release of **Synapse** - a powerful visual workflow editor that lets you build API workflows and automation through an intuitive node-based interface!
+We're thrilled to announce **Synapse**, a powerful visual workflow editor that lets you build API workflows and automation through an intuitive node-based interface.

 ---